intelligent-soft-robots/o80/readme.md

 ```

-o80 is templated and in the above, State is a python wrapper over an arbitrary
+o80 classes are templated over State.
+In the above, State is a python wrapper over an arbitrary
-c++ class.
+c++ "State" class.
 For example, it can be for an actuator of your robot the desired position and velocity.

 o80 can also be used to synchronize processes.
 Here an example that has a simulated robot mirroring a
 a real robot: